Sexual Problems

 — Ioana Avery, Associate Marriage & Family Therapist in Katy, TX

 As a sex therapist, most of my professional work has been centered around helping folks navigate sexual issues.
 I use a sex-positive lens in working with sexual concerns.
+I will help you develop awareness of emotional and sociocultural factors that impact your sexuality, while also giving you practical tools that can create shifts in your sex life.

 — Taylor Kravitz, Licensed Marriage & Family Therapist in Portland, OR